leonardpahlke/hcs-direct-connect/hcs-sys-public/req-handler-container/README.md

 - To build the container in dev: `docker build -f Dockerfile.dev -t hcs-req-handler-dev .`
 - To build the container in prod: `docker build -f Dockerfile.prod -t hcs-req-handler-prod .`
-- To run the container: `docker run -p 8000:8000 hcs-req-handler`
+- To run the container: `docker run -p 8000:8000 hcs-req-handler-prod`

 ## References